iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 TLV-Value:

->  An "integer" data type
+>  An integer data type
 identifying the type of keying material included in the BLE-Keying-Material.KM-Data TLV.
 This allows for multiple keys for different purposes to be present in the same attribute.
 This document defines three values for the The BLE-Keying-Material.KM-Type

 >>>    0 &nbsp; &nbsp; The BLE-Keying-Material.KM-Data TLV contains the
-      16-octet Peripheral Identity Resolving Key encrypted using the AES key wrapping process with 128-bit KEK defined in {{RFC3394}}
+      16-octet Peripheral IRK encrypted using the AES key wrapping process with 128-bit KEK defined in {{RFC3394}}.
+The Peripheral IRK is passed as input P1 and P2, with the plaintext P1 corresponding to octet 0 through to octet 7 of the IRK and plaintext P2 corresponding to octet 8 through to octet 15 of the IRK.

 >>>    1  &nbsp; &nbsp; The BLE-Keying-Material.KM-Data TLV contains the encrypted
-        16-octet Peripheral Identity Resolving Key
+        16-octet Peripheral IRK
-        and the 16-octet Long Term Key generated during an LE Secure Connection bonding procedure.
+        and the 16-octet LTK generated during an LE Secure Connection bonding procedure using the AES key wrapping process with 128-bit KEK defined in {{RFC3394}}.
-        The Peripheral IRK is passed as input P1 and P2 and the Long Term Key is passed as input P3 and P4 in the AES key wrapping process with 128-bit KEK defined in {{RFC3394}}.
+        The Peripheral IRK is passed as the plaintext input P1 and P2, with  P1 corresponding to octet 0 through to octet 7 of the IRK and P2 corresponding to octet 8 through to octet 15 of the IRK.
+The LTK is passed as the plaintext input P3 and P4, with P3 corresponding to octet 0 through to octet 7 of the LTK and P4 corresponding to octet 8 through to octet 15 of the LTK.

->>>    2 &nbsp; &nbsp;  The BLE-Keying-Material.KM-Data TLV contains the 16-octet Peripheral Identity Resolving Key,
+>>>    2 &nbsp; &nbsp;  The BLE-Keying-Material.KM-Data TLV contains the encrypted 16-octet Peripheral IRK,
-        the 16-octet Long Term Key generated during an LE Secure Connection bonding procedure and the 16-octet Central Identity Resolving Key.
-The Peripheral IRK is passed as input P1 and P2, the Long Term Key is passed as input P3 and P4 and the Central IRK is passed as input P5 and P6 in the AES key wrapping process with 128-bit KEK defined in {{RFC3394}}.
+        the 16-octet LTK generated during an LE Secure Connection bonding procedure and the 16-octet Central IRK using the AES key wrapping process with 128-bit KEK defined in {{RFC3394}}.
+        The Peripheral IRK is passed as the plaintext input P1 and P2, with  P1 corresponding to octet 0 through to octet 7 of the IRK and P2 corresponding to octet 8 through to octet 15 of the IRK.
+The LTK is passed as the plaintext input P3 and P4, with P3 corresponding to octet 0 through to octet 7 of the LTK and P4 corresponding to octet 8 through to octet 15 of the LTK.
+        The Central IRK is passed as plaintext input P5 and P6, with P5 corresponding to octet 0 through to octet 7 of the Central IRK and P6 corresponding to octet 8 through to octet 15 of the Central IRK.

 TLV-Length:

->  4 octets
+>  6 octets

 ### BLE-Keying-Material.KM-Data {#KMdataltv}